The IDMI Team

 Professor Lorenzo Valdevit

-Lorenzo Valdevit is an Associate Professor in Mechanical and Aerospace Engineering at the University of California, Irvine and the Director of the Institute for Design and Manufacturing Innovation (IDMI).
+Lorenzo Valdevit is a Professor in Mechanical and Aerospace Engineering at the University of California, Irvine and the Director of the Institute for Design and Manufacturing Innovation (IDMI).
 He received an M.S.
 (Laurea), from the University of Trieste (Italy) in Materials Engineering in 2000 and his Ph.D. in Mechanical and Aerospace Engineering from Princeton University in 2005.
 He has more than 15 years of experience in design, modeling, manufacturing and characterization of architected materials and multifunctional structures.

 Professor Valdevit works in the general area of mechanics of materials, developing analytical, numerical and experimental techniques across multiple length scales.
 His primary research goal is the optimal design, modeling, fabrication and experimental characterization of architected materials and structures with unprecedented combinations of properties.
 Some of Professor Valdevit’s key research accomplishments have been the development and optimization of multifunctional sandwich panels for thermo-structural applications, the mechanical characterization, numerical modeling and optimal design of ultralight hollow micro-lattices and 2D and 3D shape-reconfigurable materials and the development of novel topology optimization algorithms for the optimal design of architected materials with complex unit cell designs.

 Professor Marc J. Madou